List of Baahubali characters: Kuntala

 Kuntala Kingdom lies to the north of Mahishmati Kingdom, down the line of Jeevanadhi.
 It is a smaller kingdom annexed to the rule of Mahishmati.
 King Jaya Varma rules this kingdom.
 Devasena hails from this kingdom, as she is the sister of King Jaya Varma.
 The flag of Kunthala kingdom bears the symbol of swan.
 Krishna is the family deity of the royal family & their war-cry is Jai Bhavani (Hail Bhavani).

 Kuntala kingdom is shown in the second film.
 It has a beautiful palace where the royal family resides.
 Bull is a sacred animal in this kingdom and there are various sports involved with the bull.
 In this region, a man is considered to be brave, if he can tame the bull.
 It also boasts of a dam on the river of JeevaNadhi to harness it for various purposes.
 Agriculture is the main occupation of Kuntala kingdom.
 That's why the dam was built.

 Kalakeya tribe

 The Kalakeyas are a ferocious warrior tribe, who were undefeated.
 They are uncivilised savages.
 They speak a language named Kiliki, an intuitive language developed solely for the purpose of this franchise.
 They have an army of 100,000 warriors.
 These warriors, when they defeat a kingdom, cause extensive damage to the region.
 In addition to pillaging the wealth of the region, they kill the people, including the children.

 Inkoshi is the head of this Kalakeya tribe.
-The tribe is defeated when they declare a war against Mahishmati kingdom.
+The tribe is defeated when they declare a war against Mahishmati kingdom and the hostages were freed.